The Cellar Ghost

 What Vlad had not accounted for was that the drop from the window was greater than he thought, rather than the couple of meters he imagined, it was more like ten.
 As he tried to work out how he could safely close the window and then drop to the floor without injury, he lost his grip.
 He crashed violently on the stiff concrete surface, and was in great pain.
 Blood was flowing from his injured leg.

 However, each time he tried to stand, he felt fainter.
 When he tried to drag his body across the room, the pain was unbearable.
-After a couple of hours he had to give up, he would to call for help no matter the humiliation.
+After a couple of hours he had to give up, he would have to call for help no matter the humiliation.
 But it was a cold night and there was no one outside to hear him.
 Maybe, just maybe, he thought, there may be someone in the office.
 If he tapped along the metal pipes, the sound would echo into the office and someone would come to investigate.

 However, he was mistaken, everyone had gone home early that day to escape the expected snow.